 WEIGHT DOESN'T ALWAYS EQUAL SIZE

-Yep.
-You can have two diamonds of the same weight yet look and be different in actual millimeter size.
+You can have two diamonds of the same that are different in actual millimeter size.

-In this first scenario you have here two 1ct round brilliant cuts.
+This figure shows two 1ct brilliant cuts.
 Note that the diamond on the left looks smaller than the diamond on the right yet they are both 1ct in size.
-In fact the diamond on the right weighs precisely 1.00ct and the diamond on the left weighs 1.01ct!
+Correction, the diamond on the right weighs 1.00ct and the diamond on the left weighs 1.01ct!

-The reason for this is because of issues pertaining to the cut quality of the first diamond as it is cut too deep and looks smaller for its weight.
-We’ll get deeper into the subject of cut in that tutorial but the graphic above is 1 great demonstration of why it pays to get a superior cut over an inferior cut.
+The reason for this is due to the cut quality.
+The first diamond is cut too deep and therefore looks smaller for its weight.
+This graphic is a great demonstration of why it pays to get a superior cut.

 MAGIC NUMBERS, CARAT WEIGHT AND VALUE